spiritEcosse/bible/README.md

 # My Mission

-At FreeBible, my mission is inspired by **Matthew 28:18-20**:
+At FreeBible, my mission is inspired by **JOSHUA 1:8**:

-'And Jesus came and spake unto them, saying, All power is given unto me in heaven and in earth.
-Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you always, even unto the end of the world.
-Amen.'
+'This book of the law shall not depart out of thy mouth; but thou shalt meditate therein day and night, that thou mayest observe to do according to all that is written therein: for then thou shalt make thy way prosperous, and then thou shalt have good success.'

 ---